liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/02-creating-structured-content/02-editing-structures.markdown

 ![Figure 1: Structures are not pre-installed.
 You have to make your own.](../../../../../../images/manage-structures.png)

-| Note: When you copy a structure, @product@ generates a unique ID for the copied
+| Note: When you copy a structure, @sharepoint@ generates a unique ID for the copied
 | structure, but every other attribute of the copied structure, including the
 | name, is the same as that of the original.
 When you copy web content structure,
 | enter a new name for it to avoid confusing it with the original.
 During the